honeycombio/gha-buildevents/README.md

 [ci-integration-badge]: https://github.com/kvrhdn/gha-buildevents/workflows/Integration/badge.svg
 [ci-integration-link]: https://github.com/kvrhdn/gha-buildevents/actions?query=workflow%3AIntegration

-This GitHub Action installs and initializes [Honeycomb's buildevents tool][buildevents].
-It populates the trace with metadata from the workflow and will always send a trace for the entire build, even if the build failed.
+This GitHub Action instruments your workflows using [Honeycomb's buildevents tool][buildevents].
+It populates the trace with metadata from the workflow and will always send a trace for the build, even if the build failed.

-To learn more about buildevents and how to use it, checkout [honeycombio/buildevents][buildevents].

-⚠️ This action is still in development, for now use the version from the main branch `kvrhdn/gha-buildevents@main`.
-I plan to introduce a `v1` tag eventually.
+`gha-buildevents` has to be added to every job that should be instrumented.
+Every job will create a separate trace.

+⚠️ Limitations:

+- this action only works on Linux hosts
+- if downloading buildevents fails or if running buildevents failed (i.e. a bug in buildevents) the entire job will fail

 [buildevents]: https://github.com/honeycombio/buildevents

 ## How to use it

-Run the action somewhere in the beginning of your worflow:
+Put the action in the beginning of your worflow:

 ```yaml
 - uses: kvrhdn/gha-buildevents@main